 Each student's minor program must be approved in advance by a faculty advisor in the Department of Earth and Environmental Sciences.
 Students should be aware that many upper-level courses have prerequisites in geoscience, mathematics, physics, or chemistry.
 Consult this catalog or a departmental advisor, and keep in mind that these prerequisites must be considered in designing a specific minor program.
 The minor program allows students flexibility in their choice of courses.
 Minor programs can be designed to emphasize specific areas of concentration within the broad range of subjects in Earth and Environmental Sciences.

 Students are encouraged to conduct research with professors in the department.
 A senior thesis is normally a two-semester project, often also involving work during the summer after your junior year (or before).
-To do a thesis, students register for Senior Thesis (GE 595) each semester of the senior year.
+To do a thesis, students register for Senior Thesis (EESC5595) each semester of the senior year.
 To achieve Department Honors, majors in the department need to meet the GPA criteria (3.3 in major, 3.2 overall) and provide a thesis proposal to the Undergraduate Studies Committee by the drop-add date in the fall semester.
 In the spring, the completed thesis, signed by the faculty research advisor, is due to the committee by 5 pm on April 20, or if that is on a weekend or holiday, 5 pm on the first regular day of classes thereafter.
 Students can also write a senior thesis under the Arts and Sciences Honors and Scholar of the College programs.
 Theses that meet these requirements would normally meet the Department Honors requirements.
 Honors will be awarded upon successful completion of a thesis based on the proposed research project as evaluated by the faculty advisor and approval of the thesis and the candidate’s academic record by the Undergraduate Studies Committee.
 In general, all students in the department are urged to fulfill at least one of the elective courses in any major program with a project-oriented research course during their senior year.
-Students may propose substitutes for particular course requirements by a petition, in writing, to the department Undergraduate Studies Committee.
+Students may propose substitutes for particular course requirements by writing to the department Undergraduate Studies Committee.